counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 In this situation, honest party A holds a signed copy of state with nonce `k` signed by B and can initiate a challenge on the blockchain.
 However, it is possible that B did in fact receive the signed state with nonce `k + 1` and can then respond to the challenge with this.
 Therefore, we must require that a state put on chain have at least `k + 2` to be considered an attempt at a stale state attack.

-**Where is the mapping from app definition to resolve type stored?**
+**Where is the mapping from app definition to outcome type stored?**

 Currently, this is stored on the app definition contract.
 In the future, it should be stored off-chain.